Acupuncture, one aspect of Traditional Chinese Medicine (TCM), has been practiced for thousands of years and is used worldwide.

 • Week 13 & 26 – Along with the regular treatment, gold needles are used at “Kidney 9” acupuncture point.
 This is classically significant for eliminating the transmission of negative ancestral traits.
 It is thought to engender a healthier infant in body, mind and spirit with qualities such as sound nighttime sleeping, cheerful daytime disposition, a bright complexion, and a strong immune system.

-• Week 36 until delivery – Weekly pre-birth treatment –Treatment is aimed at helping body and mind prepare for labor and to help strengthen and balance the system.
+• Week 35 until delivery – Pre-birth treatment once or twice per week–Treatment is aimed at helping body and mind prepare for labor and to help strengthen and balance the system.
 Acupuncture has been shown to help ripen the cervix, reduce labor time and decrease the need for induction.
 It is best to receive treatment in advance of the estimated due date rather than waiting until past one’s EDD and coming in to avoid medical induction.
 However, acupuncture can still be helpful in this situation as well.

 For more information about acupuncture for labor preparation, please see article by renowned German M.D./ acupuncturist Gabriel Stux